KONEY/vscode_amiga_asm_ks13_cfg/README.md

 How to use files:

-M68k-Assembly.tmLanguage.json replaces https://github.com/prb28/vscode-amiga-assembly/blob/master/syntaxes/M68k-Assembly.tmLanguage.json

-This files separates Data and Address registers from variables, enabling them to be styled separately.
-Also separates instructions from opcodes sizes, enabling ".B", ".W", ".L" and ".S" extensions to be styled with different colors from instructions.
+M68k-Assembly.tmLanguage.json > replaces https://github.com/prb28/vscode-amiga-assembly/blob/master/syntaxes/M68k-Assembly.tmLanguage.json - This file has modification to separate Data and Address registers from variables, enabling them to be styled separately.
+Also to separate instructions from opcodes sizes, enabling ".B", ".W", ".L" and ".S" extensions to be styled with different colors from instructions.

-settings.json is VScode config, adjust as needed
+settings.json > VScode config, adjust as needed.
+Here styles are set so that some new classes area added to the markup, allowing custom css from next file to be applied.

-custom.css copy anywhere and adjust previous file accordingly.
+custom.css > copy anywhere and adjust previous file accordingly.

 TOPAZPLUS_A1200_V1.0.TTF install it, this comes from https://github.com/rewtnull/amigafonts